kholia/DigitalRadioReceiverSupport/NewApp/README.md

 - Galaxy S10 and S21 - in VOX mode with Yaesu FT-897 and FT-817ND

 - Huawei MediaPad 10" tablet - works fine with 'FT8 Radio'

-- Google Pixel 2 XL - works with IC-7300, and FT-857D (via DigiRig interface from K6ARK)

 - Samsung Tab A (8.0", 2019) running Android 11 - tested with FT-817ND + SignaLink USB